maggenium/youtube-to-spotify/README.md

 # YouTube to Spotify App
-Android App that automatically fetches video titles of new YouTube channel uploads and finds them as song titles on Spotify
+Android App that automatically fetches video titles of new uploads on specified YouTube channels and finds them as song titles on Spotify

 * App is written in Python
 * Framework used for App is Kivy